apae89/cloud-native-toolstack-example/README.md

 ```

 ### What to do next
-1. After initial start of the analysis stacks log entries will be ingested into ElasticSearch immediately.
-2. Send a GET request to _service-1_ via Postman or cURL `curl http://localhost:8080/api/hello`
+1. Send a GET request to _service-1_ via Postman or cURL `curl http://localhost:8080/api/hello`
-3. Navigate to Kibana UI and create an index pattern "filebeat-*" to match all indices created by filebeat, as
+2. Navigate to Kibana UI and create an index pattern "filebeat-*" to match all indices created by filebeat, as
    described [here](https://www.sarulabs.com/post/5/2019-08-12/sending-docker-logs-to-elasticsearch-and-kibana-with-filebeat.html).
-4. Explore the web interfaces of Kibana and Jaeger to get a feeling how these tools work
+3. Explore the web interfaces of Kibana and Jaeger to get a feeling how these tools work
-5. Read the next section to understand what's going on under the hood...
+4. Read the next section to understand what's going on under the hood...

 ### Web interface URLs
 * Jaeger UI: http://localhost:16686/search